Anthony-de-cruz/RangerRadar/README.md

 We are using [jest.js](https://jestjs.io/) for unit testing and [cypress](https://www.cypress.io/) for end to end testing.

+Since these tests are away from docker containers, remember to use `npm install` to have everything up to date.

 To run unit tests, simply `cd` into `node/` and run `npm test`, which should look something like this:

 ```sh